mhlieu/NoVA-Housing-Prices-Prediction/README.md

 # 🏠 NoVA-Housing-Prices
 ```
-Predicting housing prices for homes in Northern Virginia area using data scaped from Zillow.com
+Predicting housing prices for homes in Northern Virginia area using data scaped from Zillow.com listings
 ```
 ## 🔍 Background
 Currently in the market for my first home, I decided I needed to do my research on the Northern Virginia (NoVA) housing market to supplement the info I've been gathering on my in-person search.